aschlosser/mediaview-fs/README.md

 # Mediaview-fs
-A fuse filesystem to provide a view of media files with tags
+A fuse filesystem to provide a readonly view of media files with tags parsed from .nfo files produced by [kodi](https://kodi.tv/) and [tinyMediaManager](http://www.tinymediamanager.org/).

 ## Requirements
 * Python 3.x